ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A08_Book_Utilities.md

 ## Exception Catcher

 When a function call is known to succeed, the ordinary `print()` can be used.
-If a function call can fail with an exception, `call_and_print()` will catch and display the error.
+If a function call can fail with an exception, `Catch` used as a context manager will catch and display the error.
-In use, it is shortened to `cp` so it can also be used to make a code line a tiny bit shorter than `print()`.

 ```python
 # book_utils/exception_catcher.py